HOW TO APPLY

 - WHAT DOES IT MEAN WHEN AN ORGANIZATION IS NOT IN GOOD STANDING?

 - Non-Profit Applicants Who Fundraise in MD: Maryland Charitable Registration Permit (links to MD Secretary of State webpage with OneStop user guides to access online permits).
+Do NOT check the box indicating you are in Good Standing without checking first!
+Indicating that you are in Good Standing when you are not may be a basis for disqualification.

 - Applicants with Animal Shelters in MD: Maryland Animal Shelter Standards of Care Document (links to MD State Veterinary Board webpage with information and a link to the Maryland Standards from COMAR).
+Do NOT check the box indicating you are required to be in compliance without checking first!
+Doing so may be a basis for disqualification.

 - WHO IS REQUIRED TO HAVE A STANDARDS OF CARE DOCUMENT?